Find Grad Schools

 119 Yearly Graduations

 University of California - Berkeley is the 15th most popular school in the nation for students seeking a master's degree in legal professions.
 Each year, around 42,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 119 people received their master's degree in legal professions from UC Berkeley.
-Of these students, 58% were women and 4% were members of underrepresented racial-ethnic groups.
-University of California - Berkeley legal professions graduates who receive their master's degree go on to jobs earning a median salary of $59,201.
+About 56% of this group were women, and 3% were students from an underrepresented racial-ethnic group.

 #16